Literacy Collaborative Model Development

 A comprehensive school reform project

-Development of the Literacy Collaborative intermediate model (3-6) began with study groups at The Ohio State University and Lesley University in 1995; formal intermediate literacy coach training began at Lesley University in 1999 and at The Ohio State University in 2000.
+- Development of the Literacy Collaborative intermediate model (3-6) began with study groups at Ohio State and Lesley University in 1995; formal intermediate literacy coach training began at Lesley University in 1999 and at Ohio State in 2000.
 Georgia State University began training intermediate literacy coaches in 2002.

-Literacy Collaborative primary district training for districts to offer primary literacy coach training at the local level began in 1996 at The Ohio State University and Lesley University.
+- Literacy Collaborative primary district training for districts to offer primary literacy coach training at the local level began in 1996 at Ohio State and Lesley University.

-Literacy Collaborative intermediate district training for districts to offer intermediate literacy coach training at the local level began in 2001 at The Ohio State University and Lesley University.
+- Literacy Collaborative intermediate district training for districts to offer intermediate literacy coach training at the local level began in 2001 at Ohio State and Lesley University.

-The Ohio State University and Lesley University are currently offering a Literacy Collaborative middle level model (6-8).
+- Ohio State and Lesley University are currently offering a Literacy Collaborative middle level model (6-8).

-Training, research, and development continue at the university training sites to refine both the understanding of children’s literacy acquisition and development and the implementation of effective teacher professional development programs.
+- Training, research, and development continue at the university training sites to refine both the understanding of children’s literacy acquisition and development and the implementation of effective teacher professional learning programs.